Keeping a tidy house is easy if you follow some basic habits. Find out these 10 ways to keep your home tidy and never deal with mess again!

 This is a space where you put things that need to leave your home.
 For example, library books, clothes that need dry-cleaning, letters that need posting, dishes that need returning to friends and so on.
 The creates a centralized location for them, and you become more efficient as you make sure you check this drawer each time you leave the house.

 For example, you buy some clothes for work.
-Before you hang them up, check all your current clothes and discard those that no longer work for you (what this means is covered in a future post on creating a wardrobe).
+Before you hang them up, check all your current clothes and discard those that no longer work for you.
 Obviously, this doesn’t work for all purchases, but can for clothes, toys, games, music, even toiletries.

 I so struggle with this.
 The worst is kitchen-related mess.
 Right now, I am looking at the kitchen bench and I can see the tea bags, the sugar bowl, an empty soft- drink bottle, and a couple of empty plastic containers that had berries in them.
 Only a few things, but they are taking up space and would take me less than a minute to put away.
 Rather than try do this for everything, just focus on one little habit at a time, for example putting the tea or coffee stuff away as soon as the drinks are made.